 Is the Hiboy S2 Lite Comfortable to Ride?

-With the 6.5 inch solid tires, you can enjoy cruising along well-maintained smooth urban roads and sidewalks with ease, especially when you activate cruise control.
+With the 6.5 inch solid tyres, you can enjoy cruising along well-maintained smooth urban roads and pavements with ease, especially when you activate cruise control.
 Plus, the deck has enough room for both feet to rest comfortably – avoiding awkward feet and body positions.

-However, the solid tires and lack of shock absorption consequently result in a rough ride over varying terrain.
-For those of you looking to explore beyond the confounds of your neighborhood, you might want to consider the GoTrax GXL V2 which features 8.5-inch air-filled tires that provide a decent amount of dampening.
+However, the solid tyres and lack of shock absorption consequently result in a rough ride over varying terrain.
+For those of you looking to explore beyond the confounds of your neighbourhood, you might want to consider the GoTrax GXL V2 which features 8.5-inch air-filled tyres that provide a decent amount of dampening.

 Performance & Safety